-This is not surprising, because wireless electronic cylinders (as part of an electronic access control system) offer much more flexibility and a higher level of security.
+Wireless electronic cylinders and hardware are rapidly gaining ground on traditional mechanical locking systems.
+This is not surprising, as wireless electronic cylinders (as part of an electronic access control system) offer significantly more flexibility and a higher security level.
+Moreover, they can lead to cost savings.

-However, mechanical key systems do have some disadvantages, especially compared to a more flexible electronic access control system.
+Mechanical key systems are still in use, sometimes in combination with an access control system on a few important (exterior) doors.
+However, mechanical key systems do have some disadvantages, especially compared to a more flexible electronic access management system.

 Mechanical key systems: the disadvantages